jstolpe/utilities/README.md

 The purpose of this repo is to make life easier and more efficient for a web developer.

 This repo contains helpful scripts and howtos for daily web dev activites.
 Here is a brief overview of the repo:
-- Command line howtos for cygwin, git, and linux.
+1. Command line howtos for cygwin, git, and linux.
-- Database scripts for importing and exporting databases from a server.
+2. Database scripts for importing and exporting databases from a server.
-- Sublime Text scripts and howtos.
+3. Sublime Text scripts and howtos.
-- Webserver howtos on htaccess.
+4. Webserver howtos on htaccess.

+I will keep updating this repo with helpful utilities.

     ==========================================================================